 In addition, Dr. Armony and his team developed a three-year strategic plan for the Chancellor and Provost’s international travel.
 Dr. Armony led several trips abroad with Pitt leadership in the first year of the plan, including Colombia, China, and South Korea.
 The trip to Colombia notably included a meeting with the President of Colombia, Juan Manuel Santos Calderón, who won the Nobel Peace Prize in 2016 for his work in ending the country’s civil war.
 The delegation also met with key agencies in science funding, medical advancement, and education with the goal of increasing Pitt’s visibility in South America and furthering its global partnerships.

 Dr. Armony has played a key role in the creation of the Chancellor’s new Global Advisory Council.
-The Global Advisory Council is a group of internationally-focused, prominent University stakeholders who serve in executive-level positions of organizations with a connection to international affairs.
+The Global Advisory Council is a group of internationally focused, prominent University stakeholders who serve in executive-level positions of organizations with a connection to international affairs.
 The Global Advisory Council will provide guidance to the Chancellor and serve as Pitt advocates to various philanthropic, governmental, and corporate organizations.

 The University of Pittsburgh’s robust international platform and commitment to global education have not gone unnoticed.
-We have been selected as one of four institutions nationwide to receive NAFSA’s 2017 Senator Paul Simon Award for Comprehensive Internationalization.
+We were selected as one of four institutions nationwide to receive NAFSA’s 2017 Senator Paul Simon Award for Comprehensive Internationalization.
 This is the highest honor bestowed by NAFSA: Association of International Educators to U.S. colleges and universities that are making significant, innovative strides toward institution-wide internationalization.
 This accomplishment is in no small part due to the University’s work to Embrace the World.